rimmesbe/File_Tree/README.md

 -created some jasmine unit tests
 -removed standard 'li' bullet symbols and replaced with '+' where expandable -created 'expand all' link that expands all directories

+open SpecRunner.html in jasmine folder, in a browser to run tests.